 - Medication information if the cat was ill while in the rescue's care

 - Paperwork from prior owner if the pet was surrendered to the rescue

 Always check on Google for any negative reviews before adopting a cat from a rescue group.

 Be Patient While Searching

 Siberian cats are not common in rescues, but they do appear.
 It will just take some time to find your perfect companion.
-Instead of paying a breeder, you can rescue a cat for a minimal price and give that cat a better life while helping to reduce the number of homeless animals.
+Instead of buying a cat from a breeder, you can rescue a cat for a minimal price and give that cat a better life while helping to reduce the number of homeless animals.
 Rescuing a Siberian cat will be a meaningful experience that both you and your kitty will appreciate.